"10 years. Over 1,000 salespeople trained. Here’s what we’ve learned.”

 Navigating a rocky coastline was treacherous before the invention a lighthouse.
 Towering above the sea like the North Star, a Lighthouse grants travelers safe passage.
 Unforgettable and ever present, resilient by design.
 In practical terms, a lighthouse is a framework that delivers consistent results.

-The jiveSYSTEMS framework works in much the same way, helping salespeople create a high converting video follow-up.
+The jiveSYSTEMS framework works in much the same way, helping salespeople create a high converting video.
 The jiveSYSTEMS framework consists of 10 building blocks.
 There are 7 fundamental building blocks, and 3 advanced ones.
-Feel free to interpret and implement the building blocks in your own way because a framework is it's like a chassis.
-You get to choose the wheels, bodywork, and paint.
+Think of the Building Blocks like lego pieces: you choose what you build.

 Prime Time Ready™ is the primer.
 Get camera-ready first thing in the morning, before you check your email.
 Otherwise, you’ll get sucked in and when the opportunity arises, you won't be ready.
 In the same vein, leave your equipment setup 24/7.
 Resist the urge to put the equipment in a temporary location.
 Having to setup and breakdown every time you make a video is a waste of time and energy.
 Don't create a fake enviroment like green screens or backdrops.
 Create an environment that makes you feel good -- when you feel good you’ll look good too.